 - Police and fire communications systems

-- Taxicab dispatch networks
+- Taxi dispatch networks

-- Groups of amateur radio operators
+- Groups of amateur (ham) radio operators

-Data is conveyed in a telecommunications circuit by means of an electrical signal called the carrier or carrier wave.
+Data is transmitted in a telecommunications circuit by means of an electrical signal called the carrier or the carrier wave.
 In order for a carrier to convey information, some form of modulation is required.
 The mode of modulation can be broadly categorized as either analog or digital.

-Continue Reading About telecommunications
+Continue Reading About Telecommunications